tr4sh0ut/gemini/README.md

 ./geminiInstall.sh<br/>

 4. Then please follow the prompts as they appear - you will need to enter your Root password for some softwares<br/>

+The removed tools just didn't run without a GUI interface, there's ways around that but I figured I'd just use alternate tools - stay tuned for that